County Cricket Ground, Northampton: Football

 Northampton Town F.C., also known as 'the Cobblers', played their home games at the County Ground for 97 years, between 1897 and 1994.
 The football ground only had three sides, with an open side being needed due to the size of the cricket field.

 The team began in the Northants League, working upward through various leagues before being elected to The Football League in 1920.
 The team played in all four main divisions during their tenure at the County Ground.
 Between 1958 and 1965 the team rose from Division 4 all the way to the top tier, the First Division, where they stayed for only one season – 1965–66.
 Subsequently, the team fell into decline, being relegated to the Fourth Division in 1970 and have played in the third and fourth tiers of the English league ever since.

 On 7 February 1970, Northampton Town hosted Manchester United in the FA Cup fifth round at the County Ground and lost 8–2, with George Best scoring six goals.

 From the 1970s to the 1990s, the team occupied Division 3 and Division 4, finishing at the bottom of the league in 1994.
 However, they stayed in the league because the stadium at Kidderminster Harriers, the Football Conference winners, did not meet the standard required for promotion.
 By that stage, however, construction work on the new all-seater Sixfields Stadium had started.
 The new stadium was still under construction when the 1994–95 season began, and so the club began that season still at the County Ground.

 The Cobblers played their last game there on 12 October 1994 (a 1–0 league defeat to Mansfield Town), and then moved to Sixfields, a four-sided stadium more suitable for football.

+Rugby Union

+The county ground was previously used by Northampton Saints on a couple of occasions in the early 1900s, as well as for the East Midlands Rugby Union side, most notably in 1924 when they played the touring All Blacks side.